joeytwiddle/significant-white-space/README.md

 * `debugging: true`

   More output

 * `javaStyleCurlies: true`

   Outputs ` {` at the end of lines.
 Otherwise outputs C style, `{` on its own line.

 * `addRemoveSemicolons: true`

   Those `;` chars at the ends of lines.
 Who needs them?

 * `unwrapParenthesesForCommands: [ "if", "while", "for", "catch", "switch" ]`

   Converts lines like `if abc` to and from `if (abc)`.
 Notably *not currently working* for `else if abc`!

 * `onlyWrapParensAtBlockStart: true`

   This prevents unwrapParenthesesForCommands from making a mess on lines like `if (abc) { doSmth(); }`.

 * `useCoffeeFunctions: true`

-   Converts anonymous `function (a,b) ...` (as seen in Haxe/Javascript) into `(a,b) -> ...` like Coffeescript's.
+  Converts anonymous `function (a,b) ...` (as seen in Haxe/Javascript) to and from `(a,b) -> ...` as seen in Coffeescript.
 Does not affect named functions.

 * `blockLeadSymbol: " =>"`

   After stripping all the curlies, some lines look a bit odd (e.g. function declaration lines).
 This appends a special symbol to the end of such lines, to indicate that a code block is about to follow.

 * `blockLeadSymbolIndicatedRE: ~/(\s|^)function\s+[a-zA-Z_$]/`

   When should we add a blockLeadSymbol?
 This feature is likely to change in future into a blockLeadSymbolTable, for finer customisation.
 Python lovers will be able to map `if` and `while` keywords to use the `:` symbol.

 * `blockLeadSymbolContraIndicatedRE` and `blockLeadSymbolContraIndicatedRE2AnonymousFunctions` are heuristics, and should be moved out of the Options object.

 * `newline: "\n"`

   Change this to `"\r\n"` if you want to output DOS-formatted files.

 * `addRemoveCurlies: true`

   Not implemented.
 Always happens!

 * `trackSlashStarCommentBlocks: true`

   Currently enabled due to its prevalence in the body of existing code.
 However for professional projects, it is recommended that you *disable* this feature, and do not use any `/*...*/` blocks, since this feature introduces rare bugs.

   It can potentially cause false-positives if it sees `/*` or `*/` within a string or regexp literal.
 There are heuristics to avoid this in some situations, but not all.
 One heuristic for example, aborts star-comment tracking for this line if it positively identifies a regexp, but of course this would cause problems if the line was followed by a `/*`!.
 Another factor is that `/*`s can be mentioned in `//` comments, and should be ignored, making star-comment tracking dependent on the accuracy of `//` comment tracking, which may not itself be 100%.

+  The difficulty with properly addressing this, is that we would need a parser/lexer for strings and regexps in all the various target languages.
+This is beyond the scope of SWS, which aims to operate as a simple textual manipulator.

 * `retainLineNumbers: true`

   Not yet implemented.
 Will track line-numbers whilst parsing, to produce more informative errors.
 Probably won't even be an option.

 * `guessEndGaps: true`

   Cosmetic.
 For curling.
 When disabled, closing curlies `}` will come immediately after the indented block.
 When enabled, `}`s will be spaced out if there are empty lines in the source file.

 * `fixIndent: false`

   When de-curling, forces indentation to be re-calculated from `{`s and `}`s noticed.
 Useful when reading a poorly-indented source file.
 However, it may cause issues by stripping indentation from lazy non-curled one-line if bodies.

 * `joinMixedIndentLinesToLast: true`

   If broken lines are indented by an indent less than the standard file-wide indent, we can detect this and bypass semi-colon insert (and the need for `\` to negate it).
 This currently only works on space indents following a tab-indented line/file, but in future it should work on e.g. 2-spaces in a 4-indented file.
 For example:

    --->public static final protected synchronized highoctave veryLongFunctionName(String
    --->      argument1, String argument2, String argument3) {

 * `doNotCurlMultiLineParentheses: false`

   An old attempt at solving multi-line expressions.
 Tracks `(` and `)` count, and prevents semicolon injection *and curling* while inside one.
 Unfortunately this sacrifices passing of anonymous inline functions (their indentation does not create curlies), so is not recommended.